mrotaru/mrotaru.co.uk-data/blog/javascript-prototypes/index.md

 let o2 = function() {} // function object, constructed by Function
 ```

-## Implementing Inheritance with Function Objects
+## Implementing "Inheritance" with Function Objects
+## Inheritance, if you Must

+- possible with `prototype`, but just use `class` as it adds some safety on language level
+- or, give up entirely and use TypeScript, like every other noob

 We've seen how the prototype chain can be used to enable objects to delegate functionality to other objects; JavaScript is a dynamic, prototype-based language.
 We can also use it as a class-based OO language; we've already seen some of the hallmarks - using `new` to create new objects, the `constructor` property.
 But there are a few more things that happen in class-based languages.
 One such thing is calling the "parent" constructor; when the sub-class is instantiated, one would expect the super-class constructor to be called.
 Therefore, we need to make sure to call the parent function, which is also the super-class constructor: